 What do you want your child to get out of this reading experience?

 In an awesome growing conversation in the world of children’s literature right now, the idea of books acting as “mirrors” or “windows” is a big component.
 Children need both, no doubt.
 To see oneself in a story is a powerful and affirming experience, and books can also give young readers a look into worlds that differ than their own.
 The children in Jeanne Birdsall’s The Penderwicks book series share so many characteristics with my own trio of kids, and I’ve heard that same sentiment from many a friend.
 It’s absolutely one of my go-to recommendations for family read alouds, regardless of the genders of the children.
-(And fantastic news– there will be a fourth title in the series, The Penderwicks in Spring, coming out next month!)
+(And fantastic news– there is a fourth title in the series, The Penderwicks in Spring.)
 For YA readers, boys and girls alike are drawn to the realistic teen portrayals by both John Green and Rainbow Rowell, two authors who get re-read again and again by my own teenage son.
 Walter Dean Myers, beloved and prolific YA author, said once that he wrote books he wished he could have read when he was a teen, and his books often shone a light on the experiences of urban teenagers.
 Jandy Nelson’s I’ll Give You the Sun, (winner of this year’s Michael L. Printz Award for excellence in literature written for young adults as well as an Honor Book for the Stonewall Book Award given to books of exceptional merit relating to the gay, lesbian, bisexual and transgender experience), is an excellent choice for teens of both genders and any sexual orientation for its beautiful character development.
 Choosing a variety of books that will serve as both mirrors and windows will give your child affirmation and insight.

 I hope you’ll keep these ideas in mind the next time you’re looking for books for your child.
 There are so many more valuable factors to consider beyond gender!